AdvancedClimateSystems/uModbus/README.rst

-uModbus or (μModbus) is a pure Python implementation of the Modbus protocol as described in the `MODBUS Application Protocol Specification V1.1b3`_. uModbus implements both a Modbus client (or master in Modbus language) and a Modbus server (or slave).
-The "u" or "μ" in the name comes from the the SI prefix "micro-". uModbus is very small and lightweight.
+uModbus or (μModbus) is a pure Python implementation of the Modbus protocol as described in the `MODBUS Application Protocol Specification V1.1b3`_. uModbus implements both a Modbus client (both TCP and RTU) and a Modbus TCP server (only TCP).
+ThereThe "u" or "μ" in the name comes from the the SI prefix "micro-". uModbus is very small and lightweight.
 The source can be found on GitHub_.
 Documentation is available at `Read the Docs`_.

 Quickstart
 ----------

-Creating a Modbus server is easy:
+Creating a Modbus TCP server is easy:

 ..
     Because GitHub doesn't support the include directive the source of